STW-24-25/Backend/internal.md

 - Use camelCase for variables and functions.
 - Use PascalCase for classes, types and interfaces.
 - Use UPPERCASE for constants.
-- Keep line lengh under 100 characters when possible.
+- Keep line length under 100 characters when possible.
-- Keep 2 likes between top level declarations.
+- Keep 2 lines between top level declarations.

-## Documentation guidelines
+## Documentation Guidelines

 ### General